alexmilowski/goodies/flow/littleflow-revised.md

 An implementation may provide out-of-band configuration options for accessing resources that require specific credentials.

 Also, it can be useful to qualify whether a task should occur rather than have the decision within the task itself.
-Within a statement, the 'when' expression enables conditional subgraphs:

 ```
-A → if .status==0 then B
+A → if `.status==0` then B
     else C
 ```

-The expression language is jsonpath [3].
+The expression is within back quotes and the preferred language is jsonpath [3].
 The consequence of a conditional is a task invocation.

 Sometimes tasks output sequences of objects and the following tasks are intended for single inputs.
 In other cases, the sequence of objects are parameterization of parallelism (e.g., hyperparameters for a model).